dankoroid/dankoroid-blog-github/notes/git-aliases-notes.md

     #### CHECKOUT COMMANDS ####
     c = checkout
+    # cp - checkout to previous branch
     cp = checkout -
+    # cb - create new branch & checkout to it (branch name should be provided as argument)
     cb = "!sh -c \"git checkout -b $1\" -"
     cm = checkout master # replace master with main-branch?